wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 # Acknowledgments
 {:numbered="false"}

-We've been trying to reach you about your car's extended warranty.
-Please call us back at 1-800-555-1212.

 Much thanks to Brian Carpenter, for his review and comments.

 Also much thanks to everyone else with whom we have discussed this topic; I've had numerous discussions with many many people on this, and I'm sure that I've forgotten some of them.
 Apologies if you were one of them.